-- They typically are much larger in amount, thus increasing the risk represented by the default of a single borrower. - Repayment of the loan usually depends upon successful operation of the multifamily property that secures the loan. - Changing economic conditions will affect the supply and demand of rental units and the rents that the market will bear. - Government regulations (such as rent control laws) may adversely affect future income from the property.
+• They typically are much larger in amount, thus increasing the risk represented by the default of a single borrower.

+- Repayment of the loan usually depends upon successful operation of the multifamily property that secures the loan. - Changing economic conditions will affect the supply and demand of rental units and the rents that the market will bear. - Government regulations (such as rent control laws) may adversely affect future income from the property.

-In addition, because individual multifamily loans often are large, principal prepayments resulting from defaults, casualties or condemnations may significantly affect your yield.
+In addition, because individual multifamily loans often are large, principal prepayments resulting from defaults, casualties, condemnations or breaches of representations and warranties may significantly affect your yield.